-Have a comprehensive knowledge about the design of our environment, with the exception of some current trends, has largely been essential in defining our culture and sub-cultures, while providing a long-term replication of cultural ideals in built form.
+- Have a comprehensive knowledge about the design of our environment, with the exception of some current trends, which has largely been essential in defining our culture and sub-cultures, while providing a long-term replication of cultural ideals in built form. - Apply the technique to observe social structure and behaviour within their own environment. - Will be able to discuss the differences between their own and other cultural sub-sects of the world.

-- 1. Pier Liugi Nervi, General Editor History of World Architecture Series, HARRY N.Abrams, Inc. Pub, - 2.
-New York, 1972. - 3.
+- 1. Pier Liugi Nervi, General Editor History of World Architecture Series, HARRY N.Abrams, Inc. Pub, New York, 1972. - 2.
 S.Lloyd and H.W.Muller, History of World Architecture Series, Faber and Faber Ltd., London, 1986.